‘Nothing Left in the Bucket': Wildfire Resources Run Thin

 Demand for firefighting resources has been high since mid-August, when fire officials bumped the national preparedness level to critical, meaning at least 80% of crews were already committed to fighting fires, and there were few personnel and little equipment to spare.

-Because of the extreme fire behavior, “you can’t say for sure having more resources would make a difference,” said Carrie Bilbao, a spokesperson for the National Interagency Fire Center in Boise.
+Because of the extreme fire behavior, “you can’t say for sure having more resources would make a difference,” said Carrie Bilbao, a spokesperson for the National Interagency Fire Center.
+Officials at the U.S. government operation in Boise, Idaho help decide which fires get priority when equipment and firefighters run scarce nationwide.

+Government spending on fighting wildfires has more than tripled since the 1990s, to an average of $1.8 billion annually.
+That's failed to reduce the problem as climate change, drought and millions of trees killed by pests led to more fires in the Western U.S. over the same period, particularly dangerous “megafires" that burn 100,000 acres (404 square kilometers) or more.

+The growing severity has spurred federal lawmakers to push prevention efforts, including controlled burns, faster approval of logging projects and upgrading homes to make them more fire resistant.

 Andy Stahl, a forester who runs Forest Service Employees for Environmental Ethics, an advocacy group in Oregon, said it would have been impossible to stop some of the most destructive blazes, a task he compared to “dropping a bucket of water on an atomic bomb.”

-But Stahl contends the damage could have been less if government agencies were not so keen to put out every blaze.
-By stamping out smaller fires and those that ignite during wetter months, Stahl said officials have allowed fuels to build up, setting the stage for bigger fires during times of drought and hot, windy weather.
+Yet Stahl contends the damage could have been less if government agencies were not so keen to put out every blaze.
+Extinguishing smaller fires and those that ignite during wetter months allows fuel to build up, setting the stage for bigger fires during times of drought and hot, windy weather, he said.

-That’s been exacerbated this year by the coronavirus pandemic, which prompted U.S. Forest Service Chief Vickie Christiansen to issue a directive in June to fight all fires aggressively, reversing a decades-long trend of allowing some to burn.
+That’s been exacerbated this year by the pandemic, which led U.S. Forest Service Chief Vicki Christiansen to issue a directive in June to fight all fires aggressively, reversing a decadeslong trend of allowing some to burn.
 The idea was to minimize large concentrations of firefighters by extinguishing blazes quickly.

 Yet by Aug.
-30, following the deaths of some firefighters, including four aviators, and several close calls, fire officials in Boise warned that long-term fatigue was setting in.
-They called for a “tactical pause” so fire commanders could reinforce safe practices.
+30, following the deaths of firefighters, including four aviators, fire officials in Boise warned that long-term fatigue was setting in.
+They called for a “tactical pause” to reinforce safe practices.

-Tim Ingalsbee, a member of the advocacy group Firefighters United for Safety, Ethics and Ecology, said the June directive from Christiansen returned the forest service to a mindset prevalent for much of the last century that focused on putting out fires as quickly as possible.
-He said allowing more fires to burn when they are not threatening life or property would free up firefighters for the most dangerous blazes.
+With no end in sight to the pandemic, some worry the focus on aggressively attacking every fire could last.
+Allowing instead for more fires to burn if they are not threatening life or property would free up firefighters for the most dangerous blazes, said Tim Ingalsbee with the advocacy group Firefighters United for Safety, Ethics and Ecology.

-With no end in sight to the pandemic, Ingalsbee worried the focus on aggressively attacking every fire could prove lasting.

-“More crews, more air tankers, more engines and dozers still can’t overcome this powerful force of nature,” he said.
-“The crews are beat up and fatigued and spread thin, and we’re barely halfway through the traditional fire season.”

-Cal Fire’s roughly 8,000 personnel have been fighting blazes from the Oregon border to the Mexico border, repeatedly bouncing from blaze to blaze, said Tim Edwards, president of the union for Cal Fire, the nation’s second largest firefighting agency.
+Cal Fire’s roughly 8,000 personnel have been fighting blazes from the Oregon border to the Mexico border, bouncing from fire to fire, said Tim Edwards, president of the union for Cal Fire, the nation’s second largest firefighting agency.

-The immediate dangers of the fires are compounded by worries about COVID in camp and at home.
+The immediate dangers are compounded by worries about COVID-19 in camp and at home.

 Firefighters "see all this destruction and the fatigue, and then they’re getting those calls from home, where their families are dealing with school and child care because of COVID.
 It’s stressing them out, and we have to keep their heads in the game,” he said.

-COVID also has limited the state’s use of inmate fire crews — either because of early inmate releases to prevent outbreaks in prisons or because many are under quarantine in those prisons, both Berland and Geissler said.
+The pandemic also has limited the state’s use of inmate fire crews — either because of early releases to prevent outbreaks in prisons or because many are under quarantine in those prisons, officials said.

-Aside from the human toll, the conflagrations in Colorado and Utah, New Mexico and Arizona, and now California and the Pacific Northwest have cost hundreds of millions of dollars.
+Aside from the human toll, the conflagrations in Colorado, Montana, Utah, New Mexico, Arizona, and now California and the Pacific Northwest have cost hundreds of millions of dollars.

 California alone has spent $529 million since July 1 on wildfires, said Daniel Berlant, assistant deputy director of Cal Fire.
 By comparison, the state spent $691 million the entire fiscal year that ended June 30.
 The U.S. government will reimburse most state costs for the biggest disasters.

-Back in the field, Silvera and his crew saved two people at the beginning of their 26-day duty tour.
-The two hikers encountered the crew after the firefighters themselves were briefly trapped while trying to save the headquarters building at Big Basin Redwoods State Park.
+Back in the field, Silvera and his crew saved two people at the beginning of their 26-day tour.
+Two hikers encountered the crew after the firefighters themselves were briefly trapped while trying to save the headquarters building at Big Basin Redwoods State Park.

 “We got in a bad spot, and there were a few hours there we didn’t know if we’d make it," Silvera said.
 “Those people found us, and we wouldn’t have been in there."